top of page

 Day 49: 76 miles, 5781 elevation (several wheeeees!)

 Today‘s ride featured multiple extremes.
 It started with a beautiful morning.
 Riding in the Great Valley, with the South River and Blue Ridge Mountains on my right.
-When I reached the town of Vesuvius (aptly named after the infamous volcano), I followed the trail and made a sharp right and started a challenging climb.
-This three-mile climb includes a mile and a half above 10%, most of that at 14-18%.
-It was brutally hard.
-The most difficult climb of the whole trip for me.
+When I reached the town of Vesuvius (aptly named after the infamous volcano), I followed the trail, made a sharp right turn, and began a challenging climb.
+The three-mile climb includes a mile and a half above 10%, most of that at 14-18%.
+It was brutally hard—the most difficult climb of the whole trip for me.

 Day 50: 85 miles, 2713 elevation (2-3 wheeees)

-Managing body and mind, the other keys to a long tour
+Managing body and mind are the other keys to a long tour

-Doing a 7-week bike ride has its physical and mental challenges.
-Let me talk about how I managed those over the course of the ride.
+Participating in a 7-week bike ride presents its own set of physical and mental challenges.
+Let me discuss how I managed those challenges over the course of the ride.
 The bottom line for me was that doing this ride for 7 weeks required a high level of discipline.
 I needed to carefully manage my body early on so that it would survive the challenge.
 I needed to manage my mind so that I would enjoy the challenge.

-My 62 year-old body came into this ride cautiously.
+My 62-year-old body came into this ride cautiously.
 You may recall that my busy spring semester left me less time for training than I wanted.
 Consequently, I tried to manage my riding carefully in those early weeks.
-You may recall a blog post that described I used my power meter (on my pedals) to average about 140 kw of power.
-I also managed my effort (using power as a guide) to assure I did not burn many (any?) matches.
-Cyclists talk about burning matches in this way.
+You may recall a blog post that described how I used my power meter (on my pedals) to average about 140 kW of power.
+I also managed my effort (using power as a guide) to ensure I did not burn many (if any) matches.
+Cyclists often liken riding to burning matches in this way.
 You only have so many matches.
-Every time you really put up a lot of effort (power) you potentially burn a match.
-Because you only have so many, we manage them carefully.
-Carefully managing my effort in those first few weeks assured I could ride 80-90 miles per day, day after day.
-Being cautious meant that I was usually dropped by Bruce and Dave, but it did mean I was effectively “riding for tomorrow” (thanks Archie).
+Every time you really put up a lot of effort (power), you potentially burn a match.
+Since you only have a limited number, we manage them carefully.
+Carefully managing my effort in those first few weeks assured that I could ride 80-90 miles per day, day after day.
+Being cautious meant that Bruce and Dave usually dropped me, but it did mean I was effectively “riding for tomorrow” (thanks, Archie).

-As you might imagine, I got more physically fit as the ride progressed; today I am in the best shape of my life.
+As you might imagine, I got more physically fit as the ride progressed; today, I am in the best shape of my life.
 I have ridden more than 60 miles for 23 consecutive days.
-I have not taken a day off since Pueblo, Colorado.
-I am now able to put out more power and burn some matches.
+I have not taken a day off since I was in Pueblo, Colorado.
+I am now able to produce more power and burn through some matches.

 Sometimes that is a necessity.
-Out west the climbs were long but not as steep.
+Out west, the climbs were long but not as steep.
 I could ride at 140 kw for 10 miles.
-Out east, the climbs are steep, I had to put out 200+kw just to get up a hill without falling over.
+Out east, the climbs are steep, and I had to put out 200+kw just to get up a hill without falling over.
 Plus, when you have cars lined up behind you, I felt I should power up.
 Fortunately, I can now do this and “ride tomorrow.”
-Lately, I am putting in 90-100 miles or more and climbing 6000 feet or more day after day.
+Lately, I have been putting in 90-100 miles or more and climbing 6,000 feet or more every day.
 Normally, one ride like that would knock me out for a couple of days.

-My body has also not pushed back at me.
+My body has also not rebelled against me.
 I have had no injuries.
 I got hot foot (pain in your foot that occurs later in the ride) on just one day early in the ride.
 I feel sore at the end of the day but ready to go the next morning.
 I have not taken a single pill or used any ointments.
-I attribute the discipline of not overdoing things early and then building as the ride went along to my 62 year-old body surviving and thriving.
+I attribute the discipline of not overdoing things early and then building as the ride went along to my 62-year-old body surviving and thriving.

 How do you manage the mind over a 7+ week ride like this?
 How do you keep it sharp?
 How do you not get lonely?
 I am not sure I can answer those questions for anyone else, but I can answer them for me.